 !For The Toppings

-- Make the Easy Low Carb Caramel several hours in advance or even better the night before making the pie so it will be cooled and thick for preparing the pie.
-See alternatives to this caramel in the blog post.
+- Make the Easy Low Carb Caramel and the chocolate fudge sauce several hours in advance or even better the night before making the pie so it will be cooled and thick for preparation the pie.
+See alternatives to this caramel and chocolate in the blog post.

 - Mix all the crust ingredients together in a bowl.
 The mixture should be wet enough to stick together when you pinch it between your fingers but not too wet.